-The incompetence of Isaac Newton's variety of mathematical physics was exposed as incompetent by the greatest scientific mind of the past three and a half centuries, Gottfried Leibniz.
-28 It was seen as an object for contempt by the largest concentration of the world's leaders in science and technology at the beginning of the Nineteenth Century, Gaspard Monge's 1794-1814 Ecole Polytechnique.
-Per Newton's method was exposed as scientifically illiterate by the second most brilliant scientific mind of the Nineteenth Century (second to his patron, Carl F. Gauss), Bernhard Riemann.
-Newton's notions of cause-effect were implicitly destroyed by the greatest discovery of scientific principle which has occurred during the Twentieth Century, Max Planck's development of
+The incompetence of Isaac Newton's variety of mathematical physics was exposed as incompetent by the greatest scientific mind of the past three and a half centuries, Gottfried Leibniz.28 It was seen as an object for contempt by the largest concentration of the world's leaders in science and technology at the beginning of the Nineteenth Century, Gaspard Monge's 1794-1814 Ecole Polytechnique.
+Newton's method was exposed as scientifically illiterate by the second most brilliant scientific mind of the Nineteenth Century (second to his patron, Carl F. Gauss), Bernhard Riemann.
+30 Newton's

-Leory E. Loemker, Gottfried Wilhelm Leibniz: Philosophical Papers and Letters, Vol. II (Chicago: University of Chicago Press, 1956), pp. 1095-1169.
+28. The most widely known among Leibniz's descriptions of the crucial incompetencies within the work of Isaac Newton are from the socalled Leibniz-Clarke correspondence.
+A convenient reference on this is found in Leory E. Loemker, Gottfried Wilhelm Leibniz: Philosophical Papers and Letters, Vol. II (Chicago: University of Chicago Press, 1956), pp. 1095-1169.